Drive (Incubus song): Music video

 Directed by Phil Harder and based on M.C.
 Escher's Drawing Hands, the music video features a simple musical session intercut with a rotoscoped animation of Brandon Boyd drawing himself, which was handled by both Boyd and drummer José Pasillas.
-The non-animated scenes were shot in the McNamara Alumni Center on the University of Minnesota.
-The video was nominated for Best Group Video at the 2001 MTV Video Music Awards but lost to "Pop" by NSYNC.
+The non-animated scenes were shot in the McNamara Alumni Center at the University of Minnesota.
+The video was nominated for Best Group Video at the 2001 MTV Video Music Awards, but lost to "Pop" by NSYNC.
+In 2018, the staff of Metal Hammer included the video in the site's list of "the 13 best nu metal videos".